SarahAlhugail/SDA_Final_Project/README.md

 # Machine Learning

 ### Feature Selection
- corr() function to find the correlation among the columns, The dataset will be split 70% for training and remaining 30% will be data without label to determine the accurancy of the model.
+ corr() function to find the correlation among the columns, The dataset will be split 70% for training, and the remaining 30% will be data without a label to determine the accuracy of the model.
 ### Model Building

-After prepared data, split up, I can now start building models to achieve the goal of the project!
+After prepared data and split up, I can now start building models to achieve the goal of the project!

-I'm going to predict those customers who will churn using more than one model to compare results and see which one will gives the bast result.
+I'm going to predict those customers who will churn using more than one model to compare results and see which one will give the best result.

 Models: